Skip to main content

 72%

-• Stunning graphics and immersive gameplay that captures the essence of train driving.
+• Stunning graphics and immersive gameplay that makes you feel like a real train driver.

-• Frequent bugs and glitches that can disrupt gameplay and frustrate players.
+• Numerous bugs and glitches that can disrupt gameplay, including issues with signals and controls.

-• Expensive DLCs that add limited content, making the overall experience feel lacking.
+• Expensive DLCs that add limited content, making the overall cost of the game quite high.

-• Lack of promised features such as an editor and multiplayer, leading to disappointment among players.
+• Lack of promised features such as a scenario editor and multiplayer support, leading to disappointment among players.

 • graphics

-The graphics in Train Sim World are widely praised for their stunning realism and detail, particularly due to the use of Unreal Engine 4, which marks a significant improvement over previous iterations.
-However, many users report performance issues, including frame rate drops and graphical glitches, especially on lower-end systems, suggesting that while the visuals are impressive, they can be demanding on hardware.
-Overall, the game is considered visually appealing, but optimization and gameplay depth remain areas needing improvement.
+The graphics in Train Sim World have received widespread acclaim for their stunning realism and detail, particularly with the use of Unreal Engine 4, which marks a significant improvement over previous iterations.
+Many users highlight the beautiful scenery, intricate train models, and immersive environments, although some report performance issues and frame rate drops, especially on lower-end PCs.
+Overall, while the graphics are often described as breathtaking, the game's optimization and gameplay depth have drawn mixed reviews.

-• “Although the graphics engine, textures, etc. are much better than standard train simulator 202x, the scenery is mind-numbingly boring compared to ts.”
+• “Although the graphics engine and textures are much better than standard Train Simulator 202x, the scenery is mind-numbingly boring compared to TS.”

 • optimization

-The optimization of the game has received significant criticism, with many users reporting persistent performance issues such as stuttering, low frame rates, and crashes, even on high-end systems.
-While some players note improvements following updates, the overall consensus is that the game remains poorly optimized, requiring substantial hardware to run smoothly and still failing to deliver consistent performance.
+The optimization of the game has received widespread criticism, with many users reporting persistent stuttering, low frame rates, and performance issues even on high-end systems.
+While some players have noted improvements following updates, the overall consensus is that the game remains poorly optimized, requiring significant hardware to run smoothly and still suffering from various bugs and glitches.
 Many reviewers recommend waiting for further optimization patches before purchasing.

 • “Train Sim World is a very realistic train simulator, with good graphics, reasonable optimization and great interior design.”